 Now it's the Sadducees' turn, who came asking a question about the resurrection.
 "Now Moses wrote ...", they begin, setting the trap, and continuing to ask about the status of a woman, married (legally) seven times, in the resurrection.
 We need to remember that this is a trick question - these Sadducees were not bereaved persons seeking hope.
 This was no innocent question posed by believers searching for some clarity on the doctrine of resurrection.
-This was one of those trick questions posed by people already fixed like Crazy Glue in their position that there is no resurrection of the dead.
+This was one of those trick questions posed by people already fixed like Crazy Glue in their position that there was no resurrection of the dead.
 I'm sure you've encountered the same kind of people - I know I have - people who have a solidly fixed point of view, and who ask a question designed to make you support their position even, or especially, when it conflicts with your own position.
 Those kinds of questions always have a kind of smarmy or smart-alecky flavour, don't they, and there's always a kind of smugness about the person asking the question, as it they can't wait for the answerer to have to concede how clever and how right they are.
 It's a real treat and delight to watch someone respond to such a 'baiting' question with a really, really clever answer that not only answers the question asked, but exposes the questioner's real motives at the same time.

-Jesus provided just that kind of clever answer, and it is a treat to watch him.
-He answers his challengers in two parts, beginning by telling them that their question is silly, or at the very least inappropriate.
-He tells them we can't even compare life here and life in the age to come, pointing specifically to a key difference, namely that the concept of marriage doesn't even apply in that age.
-Jesus gives them a huge sense of the resurrection being an age or place of great innocence, with the people being described as angelic, as children, and in such an innocent place the concept of marrying doesn't even exist.
+Jesus provided just that kind of answer, and it is a treat to watch him.
+He answers them in two parts, beginning by telling them that their question is silly, or at the very least inappropriate.
+Life here and life in the age to come can't even be compared, he tells them, pointing out a key difference, namely that the concept of marriage doesn't even apply in that age.
 What an effective way to prick the Sadducees' balloon, eh?!
-That innocence portrayed by Jesus stands in clear contrast to the anything-but-innocent question posed by the Sadducees, and their cunning guile stands out even more clearly by that contrast.
+There is a huge sense of the resurrection being an age or place of great innocence, with the people being described as angelic, as children, and in such an innocent place the concept of marrying doesn't even exist.
+The innocence portrayed by Jesus stands in clear contrast to the question posed by the Sadducees, and their cunning guile stands out even more clearly by that contrast.

 But it's the second part of Jesus' answer that provides the 'slam-dunk'.
-The Sadducees started out by "proof-texting" - quoting Scripture ("Moses writes...") to prove their point.
-The Sadducees were pretty conservative - they considered only the first five books of scripture - attributed to Moses - as being authoritative.
-To them, if it wasn't in the first five books of the Old Testament it had no authority.
+The Sadducees had started out quoting Scripture ("Moses writes...") to prove their point.
+The Sadducees considered only the first five books of Moses as being authoritative - to them, if it wasn't in the first five books of the Old Testament it had no authority.
 In a delicious twist, Jesus answers not only using the same body of Scripture, Exodus 3:6, but uses the very call of Moses, the moment when God confronts Moses from the burning bush, to show the Sadducees that God considers the very founding fathers of the faith, Abraham, Isaac, Jacob to still be very much alive.
 "Now he is the God of the living; for to him all of them are alive", Jesus concludes.
 What could they possibly say?
 Not a thing, and as Luke tells us, "they no longer dared to ask him another question."
 I guess not!
 Of course, now it was Jesus' turn to do the asking, and to warn the people about the religious poobahs who would live for appearances, but that's for another day.